cs10/fa25/_projects/project1.md

 - Part 2: "matching slots" Block - 1 hour
 - Part 3: "update score" Block - 1 hr
 - Feedback Form - 10 minutes

+Working on this project assumes you have completed the following:
+- Lecture 1
+- Lecture 2
+- Lecture 3
+- Lab 1
+- Lab 2
+- Lab 3
+- Discussion 1

+We recommend watching Lecture 4 and completing Lab 4 beforehand too, but this is optional.

 **Important: Ensure that you use the starter file we’ve linked below- do NOT create your own Snap! file for this project!**